josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - confrontation;
 - or public inconvenience

-while giving little space to the reason the march took place.
+while giving little space to:

-### The Spectacle Loop

-The same visually dramatic features are selected repeatedly, making every march appear identical.

-### The Implied Endpoint

-Coverage assumes that a previous:

-- ceasefire proposal;
-- government statement;
-- aid delivery;
-- court process;
-- or media cycle

-should have ended mobilisation without asking whether it addressed the movement’s demands.

-### The Search For One Explanation

-Reporters look for one leader, ideology, constituency, or hidden motive that can explain everyone present.

-A more accurate report asks:
+- what has changed;
+- what remains unresolved;
+- who has joined;
+- what institutions are now implicated;
+- and what the current march is trying to do.

+The relevant questions are:

 - What has happened since the previous march?
-- Which conditions remain unresolved?
+- Which original conditions remain active?
+- What new conditions have emerged?
-- Who has joined or left?
+- Who is participating now?
-- What new institutions are implicated?
+- What is the immediate target?
 - What are the current demands?
-- What political work is this march performing?
+- What work is repetition performing?
 - and what would participants recognise as meaningful change?

+The wider **🗞️ The Reporting Gap** cluster examines these reporting failures in greater depth.

 ---

-## 🧱 When Institutions Fail To Absorb A Dispute
+## 🧱 When Democratic Routes Lose Credibility

 Democratic institutions are expected to provide routes through which public concern can be: